sharat87/n-nake/README.md

     $ n deploy
     uploading to my-server...done

+Other *features*:

+- All arguments after the task name are simply passed on to the task function.
-Also, task auto-completion is available for bash and zsh.
+- Task auto-completion is available for bash and zsh.

 # Installation